AllSaints: William Kim leadership (2012–2018)

-Peter Wood leadership (2018 - present)
+Peter Wood leadership (2018–present)

-Peter Wood had been employed by AllSaints since 2010, holding a number of positions such as CFO, COO and interim CEO before he became CEO in 2018.
+Peter Wood had been employed by AllSaints since 2010, holding a number of positions such as CFO, COO, and interim CEO before he became CEO in 2018.
 In the year to February 2019, AllSaints' revenues grew to £331 million.
 Wood has developed the business in three areas: increased investment in core apparel, expansion into digital and social media marketing (including using AllSaints staff as online advocates) and developing its wholesale, concessions, franchising and licensing offerings.

-Over half of Board-level positions at AllSaints are held by women and, for the past three years, the company has had no median gender pay gap.
+Over half of Board-level positions at AllSaints are held by women, and, for the past three years, the company has had no median gender pay gap.

 In the year to February 2020, AllSaints’ revenues grew 10% to reach £364.1m.
 In the same period, operating profit rose 161% to £9.4m, making it the best financial performance in the brand's history.
 The performance was driven by growth in every channel and trading region.
 The company is reported to have seen online sales increase by 70% in the first half of its current financial year.

-Following the coronavirus pandemic of 2020, AllSaints undertook a company voluntary arrangement in July 2020 to move the majority of its UK and North America stores to turnover-based rents.
+Following the coronavirus pandemic of 2020, AllSaints filed for Chapter 15 bankruptcy in the US in June 2020, and undertook a company voluntary arrangement in the UK in July 2020, in an effort to move the majority of its UK and North America stores to turnover-based rents.
 In a statement, the company said this was to "ensure the long-term viability" of the business.
+AllSaints Canada went into creditor protection under the Companies' Creditors Arrangement Act in December 2020.

 In 2020, US menswear brand John Varvatos was purchased by AllSaints’ owner, Lion Capital.
 The following year, the brand was integrated into AllSaints.

 In 2022, AllSaints suspended trading in Russia due to the Russian aggression in Ukraine.

 In the year to January 2022, company revenues increased to £337 million.
 This included four months’ trading performance of John Varvatos, which was acquired by AllSaints in October 2021.
 In the same period, the company’s operating profit grew to £10.1 million, compared to £0.7 million in the previous year.
 In the six months to July 2022, revenues for AllSaints and John Varvatos increased by 36% and 13% respectively, owing to better-than-forecast footfall and digital conversions.

+In the year to January 2023, AllSaints reported a 36% increase in sales to £457 million and a 50% increase in profit to £58.6 million.
+The company said this was a record sales and profit performance, and attributed it to product development, a new e-commerce platform, a growing global store network and rigorous inventory management.
+The results included a full year of trading for John Varvatos, the New York-based alternative luxury menswear brand.

 Products and aesthetic

 AllSaints sells menswear, womenswear, footwear, and accessories through its department store locations, stand-alone retail stores and its website.
-The brand launched its first comprehensive handbag line, "The Capital Collection" in September 2015.
+The brand launched its first comprehensive handbag line, "The Capital Collection", in September 2015.